-Although Bellevue was known as the "poor man's hospital," the vast majority of patients were not, contrary to popular belief, derelicts.40 Most patients were in fact part of the working poor, those who were gainfully employed and lived responsible lives but had modest incomes insufficient to enable them to afford care at a private hospital.
-The range of occupations for one group of Bellevue patients in 1907 included the following: housewife, cook, actor, soldier, salesman, coachman, metal polisher, waiter, domestic, janitor, longshoreman, brakeman, manicurist, bricklayer, painter, and blacksmith.41 A former patient, who was hospitalized at Bellevue in 1948, later reported that among his ward mates were a cabdriver, a dishwasher, and an ex-Princetonian.42 Out of a total of 3,394 patients admitted in 1933, only 44 were classified as "vagrant and alcoholic" while 1,524 had families.
-One Bellevue social worker recalls that his father, a hardworking, responsible family man and wage earner, was hospitalized in the 1950s at Bellevue Hospital for a serious medical problem.
-This social worker's father was typical of the kind of patient that Bellevue treated at the time.43 But Bellevue did have its "steady customers" too, such as the alcoholic patient who was admitted at least once a year for fifteen years and twenty-three times in one year.
+Although Bellevue was known as the "poor man's hospital," contrary to popular belief, the vast majority of patients were not derelicts.40 Most patients were in fact part of the working poor, those who were gainfully employed and lived responsible lives but had modest incomes insufficient to enable them to afford care at a private hospital.
+In 1907 the occupations for one group of Bellevue patients included housewife, cook, actor, soldier, salesman, coachman, metal polisher, waiter, domestic, janitor, longshoreman, brakeman, manicurist, bricklayer, painter, and blacksmith.41 A former patient, hospitalized at Bellevue in 1948, later reported that among his ward mates were a cabdriver, a dishwasher, and an ex-Princetonian.42 Out of a total of 3,394 patients admitted in 1933, only 44 were classified as "vagrant and alcoholic" while 1,524 had families.
+One Bellevue social worker recalled that his father, a hardworking, responsible family man and wage earner, was hospitalized in the 1950s at Bellevue Hospital for a serious medical problem.43

+But Bellevue did have its "steady customers" too, such as the alcoholic patient who was admitted at least once a year for fifteen years and twenty-three times in one year.
 He was one of the numerous homeless, alcoholic patients who repeatedly sought admission to the hospital when things got "too tough" for them on the street.44

-Today Bellevue Hospital treats relatively few patients who are Jewish.
-But that was not always the case.
-In the past, Jewish patients comprised a significant portion of the total patient population.
-An observer in 1926 reported that the average number of Jewish patients annually admitted to the wards was about six thousand.45 Volunteers from the Free Synagogue assisted social service director Mary E. Wadley with Yiddishspeaking patients.46 In 1933, the Social Service Board of the Free Synagogue conducted 11,875 interviews with Jewish patients.47 In the first quarter of 1940 alone, the Free Synagogue ministered to 2,045 Jewish patients in the wards.48 In 1945, approximately 3,000 patients admitted to
+Bellevue Hospital provided health care for a large Jewish patient population.
+In 1926 an observer reported that the average number of Jewish patients annually admitted to the wards was about six thousand.45 Volunteers from the Free Synagogue assisted social service director Mary E. Wadley with Yiddish- speaking patients.46 In 1933, the Social Service Board of the Free Synagogue conducted 11,875 interviews with Jewish patients.47 In the first quarter of 1940 alone, the Free Synagogue ministered to 2,045 Jewish patients in the wards.48 In 1945, approximately

-Bellevue were Jewish.49 In 1947, 2,301 Jewish patients were admitted to the psychiatric wards.50 One observer in 1956 wrote that in one year, 12 percent of the patients at Bellevue Hospital were Jewish.51 While most non-Jewish hospitals did not have Jewish trustees on their boards, Bellevue Hospital had Jewish trustees from the start.52
+3,000 patients admitted to Bellevue were Jewish.49 In 1947, 2,301 Jewish patients were admitted to the psychiatric wards.50 One observer in 1956 wrote that in one year, 12 percent of the patients at Bellevue Hospital were Jewish.51 While most non-Jewish hospitals did not have Jewish trustees on their boards, Bellevue Hospital had Jewish trustees from the start.52

 Bellevue Hospital also provided health care services for incarcerated patients.
-An observer in 1956 noted that Bellevue received around 1,500 prisoners each year.53
+According to a report in 1956, Bellevue received around 1,500 prisoners each year.53